AlexBaldman/Meme-Me-Man/Readme.md

 - _Incorporating functionality through the use of state and functional components._
 - _Using React Router to allow changes to take place on the page without needing to refresh._
 - _A resulting MVP product that fits the basic description of a meme generating app designed in a creative and unique way._
+- _Going forward this could also be a fertile testing ground and training area for furtherance of CSS skills, as many different versions of it could be rendered with different styling on the components._

 <br>